jaker821/timeclock-app/README.md

 2. Adding EXPORT button to admin page.
 Export to a .csv file
 3. Handling user error (forgetting to clock in, or missing days)
 4. Feature for admin to update PINS for users
-5. Add a FILE and HELP dropdown
+5. ADMIN can reset PIN

 ---